leewenjing/hello-world/README.md

 # hello-world
 Just anther repository
-My English is very poor
+1. Hi master
-I hope to study this course
+   I want to study this course
+   Can you help me